 It’s not too complex: just ask yourself…why is this resolution important to me?
 How will it affect me?
 How will it affect my future?
 How could it bring or invite more love and opportunity into my life?
 How will it affect those I love?
 Why would it be important to my family, my friends, or even my community?
 How will it change my destiny?
 How will this open up opportunities for me and those I care about?
 How will I grow and evolve from this?
 (You get the idea.)

-Just keep asking these questions, and allow your mind plenty of time to wonder through the emotions that come with each answer.
+Just keep asking these questions, and allow your mind plenty of time to wander through the emotions that come with each answer.
 Then, start writing these down.
 As you do so, revisit each of the three decisions you made in step three, and allow the emotional WHY to solidify those decisions even more.

 This is not about strain.
 This is not about grunting and moaning.
 This is not about whining about how hard it is.